edmondchensj/cancer-research/README.md

 See my [blog post](https://edmondchensj.github.io/2018/08/09/breast-cancer-trends/) for the results.

 ## Usage
-The entire process can be broken down into 5 parts, which has to be run in correct order.
+The entire process can be broken down into the following parts, which has to be run in correct order.

 ### 1. Data Retrieval
 * Run `python code/get_data.py`